-Coffee is a delicious, hot drink that many people start their day with.
+Coffee is a delicious, hot drink that many people start their day with (many users like to use one of the best small coffee makers outlined here for this purpose).
 Most people have heard of coffee but not as much about Sumatra coffee and what makes this type of coffee so special.
 Coffee beans are grown in various countries such as Brazil, Guatemala, Costa Rica, Colombia, and Indonesia.
 The most popular types of coffees come from Central America because they are the cheapest to produce.

 However, one country stands out among all others when it comes to producing quality coffee: Indonesia!
 Some people say that Sumatra coffee is the best coffee in the world, and with good reason.
 This type of coffee has a deep earthy flavor that comes from its origins as wild jungle plants.
 It is not for everyone, but those who enjoy it seem to love it!